Nudists Evicted From Hawaiian Rental Home, Per Judge’s Order

 The decision, which came after a month of hearings, was made official on Thursday, August 2, based on lease violations, multiple disturbances, and because they were allegedly running an advertised business, iPartyNaked, out of the home, which they dubbed Freedom House.

-According to Hawaii News Now, neighbors had complained about various activities that supposedly took place at the home, including Naked Taco Tuesday, naked yoga, strange screams and sounds, and a mysterious car fire.
+According to Hawaii News Now, neighbors had complained about various activities that supposedly took place at the home, including Naked Taco Tuesday, naked yoga, strange screams, and sounds, and a mysterious car fire.

 Retired military chaplain David Brown, who lives next door to the nudists, told the website that he had filed numerous police complaints about the tenants.
-However, after one particular call and the subsequent visit to the residence from the authorities, the people in the house just kept partying.
+However, after one particular call and the subsequent visit to the residence by the authorities, the people in the house just kept partying.

 “After the police left, the music went back on, and then [there were] very strange animal noises, moaning like wolf howling sounds [coming from the home],” he recalled.